w-yeehong/tp/docs/UserGuide.md

 4. With reference to Figure ??, the result box displays the message "_Allocated Room: Room Number: 1 Patient: Alex Yeoh
 Temperature: 36.7 Period of stay: 08 Sep 2020 to 18 Sep 2020 Phone: 912345678Age: 23 Comment: - TaskList: -_"
-The room with the specified room number is shown in the room details panel.
+The room with the newly allocated patient is shown in the room details panel.
 <p align="center">
     <img src="images/ug/allocateroomsuccess.png" width="620" height="400">
     <br />